KayleeYMJ/CargoPortSystem/README.md

 # CargoPortSystem
-A cargo port system manages the movement of ships around a port, including loading and unload- ing ships at quays, storing cargo at the port temporarily, and managing a queue of ships waiting offshore to dock at the port.
+A cargo port system manages the movement of ships around a port, including loading and unloading ships at quays, storing cargo at the port temporarily, and managing a queue of ships waiting offshore to dock at the port.
 The system also keeps track of statistics relating to the port’s operations.

 A port is made up of several quays2, which are designed to accommodate specific types of ships.
 Ships are separated into two types: container ships and bulk carriers.
 Container ships carry ship- ping containers of various types, while bulk carriers are designed to hold large quantities of bulk cargo, such as grain, minerals, or oil.